Belfort: 1892 Paris-Belfort running race

+Ère des attentats (1892-1894)

+During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.

 World War One

 The town was bombarded by the German Army during World War I. Before the war, the September Programme of German Imperial Chancellor Theobald von Bethmann Hollweg, pressed for expansionist aims of French territory, specifically advocated the annexation of the Belfort region along with the western side of the Vosges Mountains.

 World War Two

 After the 1940 Battle of France with the German victory, Belfort fell within the Nazi German occupation zone.

+On 15 August 1944, US troops and troops of the French Liberation Army began the Provence Landing.
+They advanced quickly through the Rhone valley and Wehrmacht troops quickly retreated.

-In November 1944, the retreating Wehrmacht held off the French First Army outside the town until French Commandos made a successful night attack on the Salbert Fort.
+In November 1944, the Wehrmacht held off the French First Army outside the town until French Commandos made a successful night attack on the Salbert Fort.
 Belfort was liberated on 22 November 1944.
 It is believed that Adolf Hitler intended to annex Belfort into the German Gau Baden–Alsace, but it never took place.